PanArturo/Movie-Searcher/README.md

 2. Retrieving JSON and parsing it to get what I needed.

-3. Node.js -- Multiple packages downloaded from npm
+3. Node.js -- Understand and utilize multiple packages downloaded from npm

 4. Node.js -- user requests and re-routing.